xiaohuiwang000/xiaohuiwang000.github.io/_pages/about.md

 <span style="color:blue;">If you are interested in connecting, collaborating, or discussing ideas, feel free to reach out to me via email.
 You can also access my CV [**HERE**](https://drive.google.com/file/d/187rZdZZIrTxQpYSrKbO4YIWrrETO6eEs/view?usp=drive_link).</span>

 # 🔥 News
+- *2025.10*: &nbsp;🎉🎉 I have received my second National Scholarship.
+Many thanks for the recognition!
 - *2025.09*: &nbsp;🎉🎉 Our work [UltraDelta](https://arxiv.org/pdf/2505.13563) has been accepted as a poster at **NeurIPS 2025**！
 - *2025.05*: &nbsp;🎉🎉 Our work [UltraDelta](https://arxiv.org/pdf/2505.13563) is now on arxiv！
 - *2025.05*: &nbsp;🎉🎉 I am proud to be named one of the Top 10 Students in the School of Information Science and Technology!
 - *2025.05*: &nbsp;🎉🎉 I have received the Fumei Summer Research Scholarship.
 Many thanks to the Fumei Foundation!
 - *2025.03*: &nbsp;🎉🎉 Our work [Delta-DCT](https://arxiv.org/pdf/2503.06676) is now on arxiv！
-- *2023.09*: &nbsp;🎉🎉 I have received the National Scholarship.
+- *2023.12*: &nbsp;🎉🎉 I have received the National Scholarship.
 Many thanks for the recognition!

 # 🎖 Honors and Awards
+- *2024-2025* **National Scholarship**
 - *2022-2023* **National Scholarship**
 - *2024-2025* Top 10 Student Award at School of Information Science and Technology
 - *2025.05* Fumei Summer Research Scholarship (awarded to only 4 students at Fudan University)